Brianconn71/ms2-countries-of-the-world/README.md

 I created this project as a means of showcasing all that I have learnt so far in my journey towards being a full-stack developer at Code Institute.
 This is my second project and it showcases my knowledge of
 HTML, CSS and Javascript along with some of the libraries including jQuery and bootstrap.
 It also showcases knowledge of various methods and functions in the JavaScript language and the dom.

-This website should provide some fun light-hearted entertainment in the form of a quiz based on the flags of the world and other geographical data.
+This website should provide some fun light-hearted entertainment in the form of a quiz based on the countries of the world and other geographical data.
 I set up the website so as to be a "one-stop" shop.
-What I mean by this is that Users will also be able to find out information about different countries of the world using the search bar or by clicking on the continent links.
+What I mean by this is that Users will also be able to find out information about different countries of the world using the search bar or by clicking on the continent button links.
 They can study for the quiz by using the links and the search bar to find out information on countries.

 ### Goals